Sahal-Halawani/arabic-speech-assessment-platform/README.md

-# Arabic Speech Assessment Platform
+# Arabic Speech Assessment Platform 🎤

 An AI-powered platform for assessing Arabic speech responses using Speech Recognition and Large Language Models (LLMs).

+## Overview

+This project evaluates spoken Arabic responses by converting speech to text and analyzing the content using multiple AI models.
+The platform provides automated assessment and feedback based on grammar, fluency, vocabulary, and coherence.

 ## Features

-* Speech-to-Text using Whisper
+* Speech-to-Text conversion using Whisper
-* Automated speech assessment
+* Arabic speech assessment
 * Grammar evaluation
 * Fluency evaluation
 * Vocabulary evaluation
 * Coherence evaluation
-* Comparison of multiple LLMs (Gemini, LLaMA 70B, and Qwen)
+* Comparison between multiple LLMs
+* Interactive web interface using Streamlit

-## Technologies
+## Technologies Used

 * Python
 * Streamlit